carl2g/deep_move/README.md

 - launch ./bin/predict.sh your_image_name.png

 If successful you should have the result of the prediction in the file named prediction.json at the root of the repository.

+## Testing
+If you want to launch the test on your machine run ./bin/test.sh